grantwill74/grantwill74.github.io/index.md

 # News <a name="news"></a>

+* **January 10th, 2022** I will start teaching at Washington State University Vancouver in the spring.
 * **December 3rd, 2019**: [*Using GitHub in large software engineering classes.
 An exploratory case study*](https://www.tandfonline.com/doi/full/10.1080/08993408.2019.1696168) has been published in Computer Science Education (CSE).
 * **August 12th, 2019**: I am now a Data Scientist 2 at Microsoft corporation.
 * **February 11th, 2019**: [*Learning from Failure: Modeling User Goals in the App Market*](http://blog.ieeesoftware.org/2019/02/learning-from-failure-modeling-user.html) was posted to the IEEE Software blog.